Wednesday, November 6, 2024

 Naturally, at my age existential dread is commonplace.
 Now, in the winter of my life, I am very aware that I’ve more years behind me than in front, and I worry about that.
 But my existential dread goes beyond that of egoism.
 Murmuring, sotto voce, I worry about my adult children.
 I worry, I worry, I worry.
 I worry about their relationships.
 I worry about their physical health.
 And I even worry about their financial health.

 To live is to suffer is the skinny of Zen.
-Zen suffering means that every moment that one is breathing is an opportunity to suffer, to fret or to worry about something.
-Suffering ends only upon death.
+Zen suffering means that every moment that one is breathing is an opportunity to suffer, to fret, or to be distressed about something.
+Suffering ends upon death.

 To specifically suffer over my children is the product of evolutionary psychology, that goes along with loving my children.
 Evolutionary psychology, our creative design, is oblique.
 Evolutionary psychology dictates that our only reason for being, is to procreate and continue the species.
 Suffering over children is an evolutionary safeguard to help keep them safe, so that they, too, can procreate and continue the species.